hsm207/rasa_moodbot/README.md

 This repository shows how to initialize a slot at the start of a conversation by passing metadata from a front end.

+# Usage

+1. Run `make build` and `make run-action-server`
+2. Make requests to the rest and custom rest connectors

 # References